Thyroid Disorder Treatment

-During the operation, you will be given either a general or local anesthetic.
+Although medication is available to treat hyperparathyroidism, surgery is most often recommended and is the only cure.
+Surgery has a 95 percent success rate.
 Your doctor will make a small incision in your neck and remove the gland.
 Your particular problem will determine how many of the parathyroid glands need to be removed.
 Some parathyroid tissue must be left in place to help prevent hypoparathyroidism (decreased parathyroid activity).

 Risks and Complications